elias123tre/FirefoxCSS-CLI/README.md

 A command-line tool to install and manage Firefox userstyles seamlessly.

+> A more complete CLI tool to manage FirefoxCSS Themes: https://github.com/ewen-lbh/ffcss

 ## Get started

 > Example installation of [MaterialFox](https://github.com/muckSponge/MaterialFox).
 Run the following commands in console/terminal.